JackpunktG/planetary_loop_machine/README.md

 #### To Come
 - Multi-engine allowing you to listen to sample on another output before launching
-- "one shotters" samples that don't loop and just end after their duration
 - effects
 - better UI layout and commands